Your most important resources for PPCC Nursing Programs

 The best online resource for prospective Nursing students is the Nursing Department site.
 It is imperative that Pre-Nursing students stay in touch with this website for the most recent information.

 Students who have not yet been accepted to the Nursing program are considered Pre-Nursing and should meet with their Program Advisor in Advising & Testing each semester.
-Find your Program Advisor on the Health Sciences advising website.
+Contact your Academic Advisor on the Medical Sciences advising website.

 Other RN to BSN Programs

 Many Colorado colleges and universities (as well as those in other states) not only have traditional Nursing programs, but also RN to BSN options.
 These programs enable students who are in or have graduated from AAS/Nursing degrees to complete a Bachelor of Science in Nursing.
 The Colorado Department of Regulatory Agencies has an excellent Board of Nursing: Education Resources page where you can find all of the Colorado approved options for not only BSN degrees but also for other AAS/Nursing degrees and NCLEX pass rates.
 The Colorado Department of Higher Education also maintains an RN-BSN Transfer Guide for Colorado Nursing Programs.
 Review the Typical BSN Gen Ed Requirements list to consider taking other courses that can apply to most BSN programs.

 |Colorado State University - Pueblo||University of Colorado - Colorado Springs|